roundcube/roundcubemail-helpdocs/en_US/settings/preferences.rst

 **Display remote inline images**
     Formatted (HTML) messages can contain references to images which have to be loaded from a remote server.
-    That can harm your privacy and reveal to the sender that you opened the message.
-This technique is often used by spammers to verify that your email address works and you can be sent more spam.
+    This can harm your privacy and reveal to the sender that you opened the message.
+This technique is often used by spammers to verify that your email address works and you may receive more spam.

 **Display attached images below the message**
-    Enable this option if you want image attachments being displayed below the message text.
+    Enable this option if you want image attachments to be displayed below the message text.

 **After message delete/move display the next message**
     Controls whether the screen should jump to the next message in the list when opening an email message